evereux/pycatia/README.rst

    example_3_

-   Shows how to search for all points in the document and return the co-ordinates.
+   Shows how to search for all points in the document, print the result to the console and write to a CSV file.

    example_4_